 Students are prepared to compete in local, regional, and national piano competitions and festivals.
 Additionally, prospective graduate students are eligible to participate in Samford's annual Morris Piano Competition and Festival as well as in the annual concerto competition.

 Samford invites concert artists to interact with students, providing essential networking experience with industry professionals.
 Over the years, Samford has hosted some of the world’s best artists including Leon Fleisher, Jon Nakamatsu, Vadym Kholodenko, Jeremy Denk, Robert Plano, Gabriela Montero, and Marina Lomazov.

 Piano students have access to a variety of instruments and performance locations on campus.
 Students enjoy applied lessons in large studios equipped with two grand pianos.
 Additionally, Brock Recital Hall, Bolding Studio, Reid Chapel, and the Wright Center for Performing Arts all have concert grands and are renowned for their aesthetics and superior acoustics.
-Students also have access to practice and perform on an Italian modeled two-manual harpsichord.
+Students also have access to practice and perform on an Italian modeled two-manual harpsichord as well as Nord stage pianos.
 Graduates are prepared for careers as performing artists, pedagogues, church musicians, and/or advanced degree programs.

 Learn more about our performance venues.